Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Problem formulation and numerical setup

 In JADIM, the Navier-Stokes equations (\ref{NS}) are expressed in a system of generalized orthogonal curvilinear coordinates.
-This makes it possible to use a variety of orthogonal boundary-fitted grids, as discussed by \cite{magnaudet_accelerated_1995}.
-Examples of solutions produced by this code associated with boundary-fitted grids for flows past spherical or spheroidal bodies, including in transitional or unstable regimes, may be found for instance in the works of \cite{Magnaudet2007} and \cite{Auguste2018}.
-Here, following \cite{magnaudet_accelerated_1995}, we employ an orthogonal grid built on the streamlines and iso-potential lines of the potential flow past a circular cylinder (figure \ref{fig:mesh}).
-Such a grid is particularly suitable for capturing efficiently not only the boundary layer surrounding the sphere, but also the wake and the near-axis upstream region even at large distances from the body.
-The grid is non-uniform close to the sphere and becomes uniform far from it.
+This makes it possible to use a variety of orthogonal boundary-fitted grids, as discussed by \cite{magnaudet_accelerated_1995}. {{The detailed form of the governing equations expressed in this general coordinate system is also provided in this reference.}} Examples of solutions produced by this code associated with boundary-fitted grids for flows past spherical or spheroidal bodies, including in transitional or unstable regimes, may be found for instance in the works of \cite{Magnaudet2007} and \cite{Auguste2018}.
+Here, following \cite{magnaudet_accelerated_1995}, we employ an orthogonal grid built on the streamlines and iso-potential lines of the potential flow past a circular cylinder (figure \ref{fig:mesh}). {{Accuracy of the solutions returned by the code on this type of grid may be appreciated in references such as \cite{magnaudet_accelerated_1995}, \cite{Legendre1998} and \cite{Legendre2003}, in which predictions for the forces acting on a spherical bubble in various two- and three-dimensional flow configurations are shown to compare very well with theoretical predictions in the limits of both low and high Reynolds number. \\ With the above choice, the grid is nearly spherical in the sphere's vicinity (except close to the poles) and becomes gradually cylindrical as the distance to the sphere centre increases. }}Such a grid is particularly suitable for capturing efficiently not only the boundary layer surrounding the sphere, but also the wake and the near-axis upstream region even at very large distances from the body. {{As will become apparent later, such far-field regions are of particular importance in the present problem and could hardly be captured with a spherical grid.}} The grid is non-uniform close to the sphere and becomes uniform far from it.
 Uniformity in the far field allows the thickness of the sponge layer to be properly controlled.
 The use of very thin cells along the sphere surface and the slow geometrical increase of the cell thickness as the distance to the sphere increases allow the `inertial' boundary layer (whose dimensionless thickness scales as $\mathcal{R}e^{-1/2}$) and/or the Ekman boundary layer (scaling as $\mathcal{T}a^{-1/2}$) to be properly captured throughout the considered range of parameters.
 Details on the grid design and a sensitivity study to some of the grid parameters are reported in appendix \ref{sec:conv_mesh}.
 When not stated otherwise, the half-length and radius of the computational domain (measured from the sphere centre and normalized by the sphere radius $a$) are $\mathcal{L} \times \mathcal{L}_\sigma=180 \times 60$, respectively, and the spatial discretization makes use of $314\times96$ cells.
 Nevertheless, following the discussion of \S\,\ref{sec:intro}, a detailed assessment of the influence of the axial confinement on the flow characteristics and the drag force is carried out in appendix \ref{sec:app_conf}, with $\mathcal{L}$ varied from $40$ to $\approx10^3$.
-Results of this sensitivity study are used in \S\S\,\ref{field} and \ref{loads} in the low-$\mathcal{R}o$ regime.
-Starting from the uniform initial condition $\mathbf{U} = U_{\infty} \mathbf{e}_z$ throughout the flow domain, the computational time required to reach a converged stationary solution is approximately $2$ hours on a standard single-processor workstation.
+Results of this sensitivity study are used in \S\S\,\ref{field} and \ref{loads} in the low-$\mathcal{R}o$ regime. {{Since the flow is expected to be invariant along the azimuthal direction over most of the conditions considered in Maxworthy's experiments, we opted for an axisymmetric resolution.
+Obviously, this simplification makes a parametric study much less expensive than a fully three-dimensional resolution.
+Nevertheless, it calls for some caution when the Reynolds number is large (typically $\mathcal{R}e\gtrsim100$) since the flow is known to be three-dimensional in that range in the absence of rotation.
+We shall come back to this issue at the beginning of \S\,\ref{field}.}} Starting from the uniform initial condition $\mathbf{U} = U_{\infty} \mathbf{e}_z$ throughout the flow domain, the computational time required to reach a converged stationary axisymmetric solution is approximately $2$ hours on a standard single-processor workstation.
 The solution is considered converged when the relative time variation of the drag becomes less than $0.1 \%$ over $5\times10^4$ time steps.